 read the small print

-honey sugar you
+honey sugar you can suspect

 I created six pieces using the pages of the book that correspond to my birthday and my daughter’s birthday.
 Using leftover crayons and pencils from my daughter’s art projects to erase some words and highlight others, I tell another more nuanced story of pregnancy, the story of an ambivalent, though intended pregnancy.
 I also recycled pieces of a sweater I knit that accidentally got felted in the wash.